 The Beijing Capital International Airport hosts a Pay In Lounge, which is a great destination for long layover.
 The lounge offers facilities like TV, drinks and snacks, Internet, and comfortable single and double rooms to unwind.
 For information, click here.

 The airport has a number of Activity Rooms for kids, located at all the terminals, which offers toys, games and cartoons.
 The nursing rooms provide comfortable rooms for mothers and kids, ideal for rest, feeding and changing.
 The rooms are found at all terminals, and are well equipped with basins, infant care tables, chairs and simple entertainment facilities for small children.
-Some of the other commercial services include battery car, business centre, porter service, hotel reservation, digital service and leisure, automatic vending, self service card sale, currency exchange, mobile rental and baggage packing.
-For more information, click here.
+Some of the other commercial services include battery car, business center, porter service, hotel reservation, digital service and leisure, automatic vending, self service card sale, currency exchange, mobile rental and baggage packing.

-If you’re looking to ditch your bags while you explore, the airport offers left Luggage counters at all the three terminals.
+If you’re looking to ditch your bags while you explore, the airport offers Left Luggage counters at all the three terminals.
 You can leave your luggage for few hours to few days.
-For more information, click here.

 To leave the airport and travel into Beijing, the airport offers metered taxis outside each terminal and travel time to downtown Beijing is roughly 40 minutes.
 If you don’t speak the language, it is advised to have the destination you want to be taken to written in Chinese or marked on a map.
 Car rentals are available through Beijing Air Tongli Car Rental Co.
 Ltd, located in the Arrival hall, first floor of terminal 2.
 The airport is well connected through public transport such as the Beijing Airport Express Train, which runs every 15 minutes, and there is also an airport shuttle bus.
-Click here for more information.
+Private transfers can also be booked.

 Layover Guide’s Suggestions Of Things To Do On A Beijing Layover: